Dr. Janelle DeStefano

 His Canto de

 esperanza has received critical acclaim throughout the United States,

 Europe and Latin America and is included on GMCLA's Diversity CD.
 His scores for the PBS documentaries Reina de la selva and Darkness Into Light have been broadcast

 nationally and in Europe and received awards at the Houston International Film

 Festival.
 Among his other notable compositions are his Piano Quartet, commissioned by Pacific Serenades and Corsair Overture for Orchestra and Chorus, composed

 in commemoration of the 75th anniversary of Santa Monica College.

-As a pianist he has been Musical Director for The Fantasticks, Side By Side By Sondheim, Oswego (in collaboration with Man of La Mancha lyricist Joe Darian) and others.
-In the arena of contemprary music he has performed the demanding piano parts in Schoenberg's Pierrot Lunaire, Donald Martino's Notturno, George Antheil's Ballet Méchanique, and Roger Sesssions' Concertino.
+As a pianist he has been Musical Director for The Fantasticks, The Seven Deadly Sins, Side By Side By Sondheim, Oswego (in collaboration with Man of La Mancha lyricist Joe Darian) and others.
+In the arena of contemprary music he has performed the demanding piano parts in Schoenberg's Pierrot Lunaire, Donald Martino's Notturno, George Antheil's Ballet Méchanique, and Roger Sesssions' Concertino among numerous other contemporary works.
 He continues to funnel his creative energies into both composing and playing a wide range of piano repertoire from classical to jazz.

 In August of 2007 he was awarded his